georgedeath/egreedy/README.md

 these are automatically passed to the problem function when it is instantiated to create a specific problem instance.

 ### Optimisation results
 The results of all optimisation runs can be found in the `results` directory.
-The filenames have the following structure: `ProblemName_Run_TotalBudget_Method.npz`, with the $\epsilon$-greedy methods having the format: `ProblemName_Run_TotalBudget_Method_eps0.XX.npz` where `XX` corresponds to the value of $\epsilon$ used.
+The filenames have the following structure: `ProblemName_Run_TotalBudget_Method.npz`, with the ε-greedy methods having the format: `ProblemName_Run_TotalBudget_Method_eps0.XX.npz` where `XX` corresponds to the value of ε used.
 Similar to the training data, these are also [numpy.ndarrays](https://docs.scipy.org/doc/numpy/reference/generated/numpy.ndarray.html)  and contain two items, `Xtr` and `Ytr`, corresponding to the evaluated locations in the optimisation run and their function evaluations.
-Note that the evaluations and their function values will also include the initial  $2 \times D$ training locations at the beginning of the arrays and that the methods $\epsilon$-RS and $\epsilon$-PF have results files named *eRandom* and *eFront* respectively.
+Note that the evaluations and their function values will also include the initial 2*D training locations at the beginning of the arrays and that the methods ε-RS and ε-PF have results files named *eRandom* and *eFront* respectively.

-The following example loads the first optimisation run on the Branin test problem with the $\epsilon$-PF method using $\epsilon = 0.1$:
+The following example loads the first optimisation run on the Branin test problem with the ε-PF method using ε = 0.1:
 ```python
 >>> import numpy as np
 >>> # load the